jpfairbanks/hpc6220/doc/writeup.md

 The partitions are done evenly and are the same in the first and second pass over the data.
 There is no attempt to load balance the workers in the process pool, and this will lead to scalability problems when the scan operation is something that has a high variance in run time.
 However for arithmetic operations this should not be an issue.

 There are implementation differences between the Python2 and Python3 interpreters.
 One difference that I found to impact performance is the fact that the zip builtin, which takes two sequences and binds them together into one sequence of pairs, makes a list in Python2 but a generator in Python3.
 This leads to a slower `SCAN` because the phase where the offsets are computed and passed to the phase that propagates the offsets, uses a zip in order to interface with the process pool.
-This is one of the small features of Python that makes writing High Performance Code less straightforward than in C. In order to crank out the fastest Python code one must be aware about how the builtin functions and data structures are implemented.
+This is one of the features of Python that makes writing high performance code less straightforward than writing them in C. In order to crank out the fastest Python code one must be aware about how the builtin functions and data structures are implemented.

 Pack
 ----